uncooked-orange/Face-Recognition-Attendance-System/README.md

    - Download the dlib `Shape_predictor_68_face_landmarks.dat` and add it to the `Models` folder

 5. **Separate into the ADMIN side and the LECTURER side**
-   - When actually deploying, make sure the `LecturerSideScripts, LecturerUtilities, GeneralUtilities` and only the `UserCredentials` of the `Credentials` folder and all the models in the `Models` folder are on the lecturer side machine
+   - When actually deploying, make sure the `LecturerSideScripts, LecturerUtilities, GeneralUtilities` and only the `UserCredentials` of the `Credentials` folder and all the models in the `Models` folder are on the lecturer side machine.
-   - Put the `AdminSideScripts, AdminUtilities, GeneralUtilities` and both the `UserCredentials, AdminCredentials` and all the models
+   - Put the `AdminSideScripts, AdminUtilities, GeneralUtilities` and both the `UserCredentials, AdminCredentials` in a `credentials` folder and all the models as well in a `Models` folder.

 6. **Run the application:**